Tish-I/Assignments/README.md

 </details>

 The steps were as follows:
-I used `pwd` to determine my current directory.
++ I used `pwd` to determine my current directory.
-Then made a new directory using `mkdir <CFG-Assignments>`.
++ Then made a new directory using `mkdir <CFG-Assignments>`.
-`cd <CFG-Assignments>` took me into this newly created directory.
++ `cd <CFG-Assignments>` took me into this newly created directory.
-I used `git init` to initialise a repository
++ I used `git init` to initialise a repository
-`git status` then showed me that my repo was initialised, and I was in the master branch and hadn't made any changes so there was nothing to commit.
++ `git status` then showed me that my repo was initialised.
++ I was in the master branch, and hadn't made any changes so there was nothing to commit.

 ![#c5f015](https://placehold.co/15x15/c5f015/c5f015.png) **The Second task involved making my first commit in order to push my repository**